-“Pocket Horology” is the name of a currently inactive national interest chapter of the National Association of Watch & Clock Collectors that I founded in the mid 1990’s.
+“Pocket Horology” is the name of a former national interest chapter of the National Association of Watch & Clock Collectors that I founded in the mid 1990’s.
 That chapter was dedicated to promoting scholarly research into the history and collecting of antique mechanical pocket watches, which I myself have researched, collected, and written about for over thirty years.

 And so I have titled this page of my blog after my old chapter, in honor of my many friends, living and deceased, who called the Pocket Horology chapter their horological home, and who contributed to its accomplishments.

 On this page, you can find some of my non-fiction writing on Early American and Civil War watches.
 I would be pleased to also make my website available to friends who may have their own horological research to contribute.
 I have previously published a book and a number of essays on these subjects, and I will be collecting some of them here.

 - An Introduction to E. Howard & Company Pocket Watches (PDF) is a presentation on E. Howard & Company pocket watches which I originally developed for live presentations at NAWCC regional and chapter meetings.

 - Collecting Civil War Watches – Live Version – Part 1 (PDF) is the first part of a two-part presentation, which is an expanded version of a live presentation I gave at the 2015 NAWCC Regional meeting in Lexington, KY.

 - Collecting Civil War Watches – Live Version – Part 2 (PDF) is the second part.